How to Host Your PHP Web App in AWS

 Is AWS Cheaper than Shared Hosting

 Generally, no. Shared hosting will almost always be cheaper than AWS hosting a simple PHP website.
-This is because you are using the same server as other organizations with shared hosting.
+This is because you use the same server as other organizations with shared hosting.
 This is not the case for AWS resources.

 Shared hosting is an excellent service for small & beginner websites.
-You can pool the same resources as other orgs that are in the same size & requirements as you.
+You can pool the same resources as other organizations that are of the same size & requirements as you.
 But, it quickly loses strength as your app requirements grow.

-You will get slower performance on shared hosting when you get significant traffic to your PHP website.
-I also wouldn’t recommend shared hosting for any web application as you will be very limited in what you can develop and deploy.
+You will perform slower on shared hosting when you get significant traffic to your PHP website.
+I also wouldn’t recommend shared hosting for any web application, as you will be very limited in what you can develop and deploy.
 You may get it to work for a proof of concept or testing, but there are better options if you work on more than a WordPress website.

 Speed and Scalability